2020PB/police-brutality/reports/New York.md

 Footage from Cadman Plaza in Brooklyn shows an officer grabbing a protestor with a bicycle and choking them before slamming them to the ground and arresting them.

-tags: choke, throw, grab, arrest, protestor
+tags: choke, throw, grab, arrest, protester

 id: ny-newyorkcity-79